pytorch/rfcs/RFC-0004-sparse-fill-value/README.md

     - `A.fill_value().shape == A.values().shape[1:]`

-    Using a non-scalar fill-value for hybrid tensors is a natural extension of a scalar fill-value for non-hybrid tensors:
+    Using a non-scalar fill value for hybrid tensors is a natural extension of a scalar fill value for non-hybrid tensors:

     1. Hybrid tensors can be considered as sparse arrays with dense tensors as elements.
-Fill-value represents an unspecified element of the array, hence, the fill-value has all the properties that any array element has, including the shape and memory consumption.
+The `fill_value` attribute represents an unspecified element of the array, hence, the fill value has all the properties that any array element has, including the shape and memory consumption.

-    2. A non-scalar fill-value of a hybrid tensor is more memory efficient than if the fill-value would be a scalar.
+    2. A non-scalar fill value of a hybrid tensor is more memory efficient than if the fill value would be a scalar.

-       For instance, when applying a row-wise function, say, `softmax` to a hybrid tensor, each row may induce a different fill-value.
+       For instance, when applying a row-wise function, say, `softmax` to a hybrid tensor, each row may induce a different fill value.
-       As an example, consider a 2D hybrid tensor with one sparse and one dense dimension in COO format, and apply softmax along the first dimension assuming the default fill-value `0`.
+       As an example, consider a 2D hybrid tensor with one sparse and one dense dimension in COO format, and apply softmax along the first dimension assuming the default fill value `0`.
 We have:

        ```python
        >>> A = torch.sparse_coo_tensor(indices=[[0, 3]],